ArnautDaniel/factor-jpeg/README.md

 dct : working but needs to be written again

-huffman: working -- seems pretty alright
+huffman: working -- seems pretty alright.
+Apparently not necessary for decoding

 quantizier: working

-marker: very naive, kind of working
+marker: very naive, kind of working.
+Can mostly do Huffman tables and DQT's now

+TODO:

+Decode DCT's

+Decode scan with huffman tables

+Reverse quantization

+Run IDCT on the matrices

+Test with raylib

 ### factor-jpeg1: The Standard Implementation